emissary-ingress/emissary/docs/topics/running/scaling.md

 Kubernetes will restart the Ambassador pod if it fails to get a 200 result from the endpoint.
 If this happens it won't necessarily show up in an easily recognizable way in the pod logs.
 You can look for Kubernetes events to see if this is happening.
-Use `kubectl get events -n ambassador` or equivalent.
+Use `kubectl describe pod -n ambassador` or `kubectl get events -n ambassador` or equivalent.

 The purpose of Liveness probes is to rescue an Ambassador instance that is wedged, however if Liveness probes are too sensitive they can take out Ambassador instances that are functioning